seasoncloud/Alleloscope/samples/SNU601/scATAC/README.md

 <br/>

 ## Reference
-For more information about the method, check out ##
+For more information about the method, please check out the [github](https://github.com/seasoncloud/Alleloscope) and the [paper](https://doi.org/10.1101/2020.10.23.349407)